ARanch/audiotimer/README.md

 `python audiotimer`

 ## Use case
-The program is intended to be used as a way of testting the battery life of battery powered loudspeakers.
+The program is intended to be used as a way of testing the battery life of battery powered loudspeakers.
 Set the speaker to play a pink noise at a certain level, and leave a laptop with the speaker to listen for when it dies out.